ZmnSCPxj-jr/sidepool/doc/00-sidepools-are-awesome.md

 Further, swap providers are in the business of, well, *providing swaps*.
-They have a strong incentive to ensure that *they* have good inbound liquidity frome elsewhere, because they get paid if and only if the Lightning side of the swap reaches them.
+They have a strong incentive to ensure that *they* have good inbound liquidity from elsewhere, because they get paid if and only if the Lightning side of the swap reaches them.
 If they do not have good inbound liquidity themselves, then they fail to get paid for swap services and have no business model.